tevio/rokaki/README.md

 ### Partial matching
-You can use `like` (or, if you use postgres, the case insensitive `ilike`) to perform a partial match on a specific field, there are 3 options:- `:prefix`, `:circumfix` and `:suffix`.
+You can use `like` or the case insensitive `ilike` to perform a partial match on a specific field, there are 3 options:- `:prefix`, `:circumfix` and `:suffix`.
 There are two syntaxes you can use for this:-

 #### 1. The `filter` command syntax